AdamY13/AdamY13/README.md

 # 💫 About Me:
-I am currently a senior and in my final year of my bacherlors degree in computer science.
-I am really interested in Datascience and I also love developing softwares.
-I know a few languages such as the main web dev ones like HTM, CSS, JS.
-Ofcourse Python specifically for AI purposes such as deep learning.
-FamilIr with java and C++ too and I also know how to deal and work with Databases using MySQL
+I’m a senior in my final year of a bachelor’s degree in Computer Science, passionate about data science and software development.
+I enjoy building software solutions and exploring the power of AI through deep learning.

 ## 🌐 Socials: